AmirhosseinOlyaei/logseq/pages/MSIMBO - Intro to Computing.md

 	  ![Google Converter Reference](https://i.imgur.com/9DtKDMO.png)
 	- ## Quick Start
 	- Open your terminal and `cd` into your **msimbo-projects** folder
-	- Clone this repo, `git clone git@github.com:msimbo/f23c1-google-converter.git` #Git
+	- Clone this repo, `git clone git@github.com:msimbo/f23c1-google-converter.git` #git
 	- `cd` into the [new] folder, **f23c1-google-converter**
 	- Run: `yarn` to build the packages this project depends on. #yarn
 	- Run `yarn serve:dev` to preview the project